 6. Time-Saving Features

-Legal timekeeping software offers many features to improve efficiency and workflow, such as:
+Legal time tracking software offers many features to improve efficiency and workflow, such as:

 Automated timers that allow users to start and stop time, rather than tracking it manually.
-Meetings run over and people forget to stop the clock, so having an automated system ensures that the tracking is as accurate as possible.
+Meetings run over and people forget to stop the clock, so having a legal time tracking software ensures that the tracking is as accurate as possible.
 Some systems also allow tracking multiple tasks, so users can easily stop tracking time for one task and toggle to another quickly and easily.

-Built-in payment processing is included with Bill4TIme, while many software systems use integrations or costly third parties.
+Built-in payment processing, which is included with Bill4Time, can save your firm time and money while other software systems use integrations or costly third-party software.
 If a law firm devotes a lot of time to billing and processing without a dedicated accounting process, having these features makes the processes smoother and more efficient.

-Customization features that allow lawyers to create detailed, custom reports and invoices for consistency and continuity.
-Custom reports offer virtually limitless options for time and billing data, all with custom filters and optional views to get a holistic picture of the firm’s operations.
+Customization features that allow lawyers to create detailed reports and invoices for consistency and continuity.
+Personalized reports offer virtually limitless options for time and billing data, all with custom filters and optional views to get a holistic picture of the firm’s operations.